P10. Oxygen therapy

 Oxygen in patients with moderate hypoxaemia

-A large study of patients with moderate hypoxaemia (SpO2 89-93%) was powered originally to determine whether continuous oxygen therapy improved mortality (Long-Term Oxygen Treatment Trial Research 2016).
+A large study of patients with moderate hypoxaemia (SpO2 89 to 93%) was powered originally to determine whether continuous oxygen therapy improved mortality (Long-Term Oxygen Treatment Trial Research 2016).
 Subsequently, inclusion criteria were altered to include those who desaturated with exertion but were minimally hypoxaemic at rest (SpO2 ≥ 94% resting but desaturating to <90% for >10 seconds and with SpO2 ≥ 80% for ≥ 5 mins).
 The study demonstrated no difference between groups in the composite outcome of mortality or time to first hospitalisation, nor in any other outcome including quality of life.

 Limitations to this study included an absence of blinding, no placebo arm, and lack of clarity as to whether the study was adequately powered for the modified composite primary outcome.